 3. Type III – column height 17’-20’; double x-bracing with top horizontal strut

 - Within each column height category, braces range in length from 3’ to 10’, based on the column centerline.

-- Bracing between uprights allows for continuous rows for longer stock and for uninterrupted.
+- Bracing between uprights allow for continuous rows that accommodate longer and various length items to be stored.

 - Material Tray: used as a product pan for loosely stored items of varying sizes.
-Can be manufactured is per requirement.
+Can be manufactured as per requirement.